TonyGnk/TonyGnk/README.md

 I'm Antonis, a passionate developer and aspiring Project Manager, focusing on frontend development and UX design.

-🚧 Currently, I am working on an mobile app, developing an AI scheduling algorithm for a medical health clinic<br>
+🚧 Currently, I am working on a mobile app for urban public transport in Thessaloniki, enhancing user experience with innovative features<br>
-🌱 In the learning zone, I'm delving into Jetpack Compose for building modern and efficient android apps<br>
+🌱 In the learning zone, I'm exploring advanced Kotlin concepts, Android development, and Compose Multiplatform for cross-platform app creation<br>
 🎓 I'm pursuing my studies at the University of Macedonia, specializing in Applied Informatics<br>

 ## My Repositories 🗄️